velijv/northeast/README.md

 ### Typography
 The wordmark is set in "[Adam](https://www.fatype.com/typefaces/adam)", created by Estonian typographer [Anton Koovit](http://www.korkork.com).

+---

-## Download & use
+> ## Download & use
-The brand is designed with flexibility to express the strength of Estonian creation in any area possible.
+> The brand is designed with flexibility to express the strength of Estonian creation in any area possible.
-Are you using the mark anywhere?
+> Are you using the mark anywhere?
 [Let me know!](mailto:northeast@veli.ee)

-### Licence
+---

-Northeast by Veli-Johan Veromann is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+<sub>Northeast by Veli-Johan Veromann is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License. </sub>